milanvadhiya/DevTinder/Homework.md

  - data senitization  add api level validation for each feild
  - explore validator library
  - used validation for password and email and photoURl...
+ -  NEVER EVER TRUST REQ.BODY IT TAKE INFINTE MALICIOUS DATA AND CRASHED OUR APPLICATIOn..